-Blue Heron BrewPub is one of two great restaurants located in the historic Parkin Place building of Marshfield, WI.
-The brewpub is located on the main floor, with a pizza pub and special events venue upstairs.
-Blue Heron’s crafted brews are available in both restaurants.
-Our brewery is a 7 barrel system that produces our flagship brands, Honey Blonde, Tiger’s Eye, and Loch Ness Scotch Ale, along with many other seasonal and specialty brews.
+Blue Heron BrewPub is both a brewery and restaurant located in the historic Parkin Place building of Marshfield, WI.
+The brewpub is located on the main floor, with a special events venue upstairs.
+Our brewery is a 7 barrel system that produces our flagship brands along with many other seasonal and specialty brews.
 Our taps our constantly rotating, so please check our website to see what’s new.
 Grab your crew and have a brew at the Blue Heron!

 Over the Years